-Phillip A. Sharp's oral history interview begins with a discussion of his family, then discusses his childhood in Falmouth, Kentucky.
+Phillip A. Sharp begins with a discussion of his family and his childhood in Falmouth, Kentucky.
 He received his BA in chemistry and math from Union College in 1966.
-Then, Sharp went on to earn his PhD in chemistry from the University of Illinois.
+Sharp went on to earn his PhD in chemistry from the University of Illinois.
 Sharp went to Caltech initially for his post-doctoral studies, but after three years he joined James Watson's virology lab at the Cold Spring Harbor Laboratory to learn more about cell biology.
 In 1974, Sharp accepted an invitation at the newly created Center for Cancer Research at MIT.
 In 1977, Sharp and Richard J. Roberts discovered split genes, which led to the discovery of RNA splicing for which they shared the Nobel Prize in 1993.
 Sharp eventually became head of the biology department and director of the Center for Cancer Research.
-Moreover, Sharp was instrumental in the establishment of one of the first biotech companies, Genentech, Inc and he helped establish Biogen, Inc. Sharp concludes the interview with reflections on the significance of the neuroscience research community that currently surrounds and includes Harvard University.
+Moreover, Sharp was instrumental in the establishment of one of the first biotech companies, Genentech, Inc., and he helped establish Biogen, Inc. Sharp concludes the interview with reflections on the significance of the neuroscience research community that currently surrounds and includes Harvard University.

 Michael D. Sheets was born in West Lafayette, Indiana.
 In undergrad, he did not see a clear science path, but a counselor encouraged him to get lab experience.
 Excited by molecular biology, he applied to the University of Wisconsin because they could provide a good general science education.
 There Michael worked on polyadenylation of RNA in Marvin Wickens's lab.
 Sheets accepted a postdoc at University of California, Berkeley, working in John Gerhart's laboratory, where he developed an antibody library for studying gene function during frog development.
 Today, Sheets continues his research at University of Wisconsin on regulating gene expression in vertebrate development.
 He works at the bench, teaches, writes grant proposals and journal articles, and ponders the applicability of his research for clinical use.